| +Home | Museum | Wanted | Specs | Previous | Next |

 logic as they are needed.

-The Delay Line (in the bronze colored enclosure underneath the "kludge" card with the silver cover) It appears that somewhere in the design
+The Delay Line (in the bronze colored enclosure underneath the Read/Write Amplifier card with the silver cover)

 The manufacturer's label on the bottom of the delay line (click image for larger view)

-The delay line was made for Marchant by a company called Digital Devices, Inc.
+The delay line was made for SCM by a company called Digital Devices, Inc.

 The delay line, model 414-1002, has a nominal delay of 460 microseconds,

 and a maximum bit rate of 1.1 MHz.
-At the maxiumum bandwidth, the delay
+At the maximum bandwidth, the delay

 line could hold 506 bits of data.
 In practice, the delay line is run at